 After removing the lamb from the oven, it’s crucial to let it rest for 10 minutes before cutting into it.
 This allows the proteins and fibers in the meat to relax and reabsorb moisture that was released during cooking.
 If you cut into the lamb immediately, all those flavorful juices will spill out onto your cutting board instead.
 Additionally, the meat will continue to cook during this resting period, bringing its internal temperature up to perfection.

-See also AIR FRYER CHICKEN DRUMSTICKS
+See also AIR FRYER TOSTINO'S PIZZA

 Roast the Lamb